ArashAkbarinia/mbb/tutorials/environment_setup.md

     pip install torch torchvision torchaudio

-Importantly, if you get an `ImportError: No module named X` in a paython script.
-The solution is often easy and correct pip installation command can be found by googling.
+Importantly, if you get an `ImportError: No module named X` in a Python script.
+The solution is often easy and correct pip installation commands can be found by googling.

-For instance `ImportError: No module named cv2` can be resolved by installing `opencv-python:
+For instance `ImportError: No module named cv2` can be resolved by installing `opencv-python`:

     pip install opencv-python